-The Company had transactions with related parties in the normal course of operations at amounts as agreed between the related parties as follows:
+The Company has transactions with related parties in the normal course of operations at amounts as agreed between the related parties as follows:

+2022 2021

-2021 \$ 2020 \$
+Leased: \$ \$

-Leased distribution (1) and treatment facilities (2) 4,181 3,983
+Distribution (1) and treatment facilities (2) 4,192 4,181

+,

-Purchase of product (3) 3,772 2,888
+Purchase of product (3) 3,167 3,772

-Management fees and other (4) 1,258 876
+Management fees and other (4) 1,398 1,258

-Professional fees and other (5) 742 534
+Professional fees and other (5) 538 742

-^{1.} Paid to a company controlled by a member of key management personnel who is a director and officer of the Company, or a close family member of that person's family.
+1. Paid to a company controlled by a member of key management personnel who is a director and officer of the Company, or a close family member of that person's family.

-^{2.} Paid to a company solely controlled by a director and officer of the Company.
+2. Paid to a company solely controlled by a director and officer of the Company.

-^{3.} Paid to a public company that a member of key management personnel who is a director and officer of the Company has an ownership interest in
+3. Paid to a public company that a member of key management personnel who is a director and officer of the Company has an ownership interest in.

-^{4.} Paid to a company controlled by a member of key management personnel who is also a director and officer of the Company.
+4. Paid to a company controlled by a member of key management personnel who is also a director and officer of the Company.

-^{5.} Paid to a company controlled by an officer of the Company.
+5. Paid to a company controlled by an officer of the Company.